FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 Don'ts

-- Avoid calling the `resetRateLimitAmount` function more than twice for the same asset within the rateLimitDuration as it will affect the user experience and can create confusion among users who want to withdraw.
+- Avoid calling the `resetRateLimitAmount` function more than twice for the same asset within the `rateLimitDuration` as it will affect the user experience and can create confusion among users who want to withdraw.
+- Avoid calling the `resetRateLimitAmount` function near the end of the current `rateLimitDuration`, as increasing the limit at that time would allow a higher withdrawal limit for a short period.

 ### Example showcasing the difference in implementation